 - In South Park's Woodland Critter Christmas, most of the titular critters were prey animals (though there was a bear and a fox among them) and had a conflict with a mountain lion who would always come down before Christmas and eat the poor little virgin critter impregnated with their lord and savior.
 Stan, hearing their story, goes out to kill the mountain lion.
 It turned out that the predator was good all along because she was stopping the birth of the Antichrist, and it had three cubs who came to mourn their mother's Mufasa-style death.

-- Subverted, averted, and played straight in The Wild Thornberrys depending on the episode Eliza would either befriend or run away from a predatory animal, this ranges from lions, tigers, bears oh my!
+- Subverted, averted, and played straight in The Wild Thornberrys.
+Depending on the episode Eliza would either befriend or run away from a predatory animal; this ranges from lions, tigers, and bears, oh my!

 - In My Little Pony: Friendship Is Magic, this trope might be better called "Predators are Jerks" — there don't seem to be many creatures that actively go out of their way to prey on ponies, but it's noteworthy that several episodes' worth of more unsympathetic antagonists like Gilda the griffon, the diamond dogs, and assorted dragons at the very least look quite carnivorous.
 On the other hand, the ponies' pets are quite naturally immune and the trope has an occasional habit of getting (sometimes hilariously) subverted around Fluttershy...

 - The spider, the cat, and Pete (who plays a dogcatcher here), in the 1937 Mickey Mouse short The Worm Turns.
 Mickey gives their victims, a fly, a mouse, and Pluto (don't think about that second one too hard), a serum to make them more powerful and beat their tormentors up.